himanshi-png/Netflix-Data-Analysis/README.md

 With that, we’ve come to the end of this analysis.
 If you are a binge watcher I am sure you have enjoyed the analysis.
 The following are conclusions drawn from the analysis.
 Hope you enjoyed!!

-* Movies are more popular type of content than TV Shows -TV-MA rating is the most for which Movies are made -United States is the country with most releases -Longest Movie is of 312 mins and Shortest Movie is of 3 mins -Longest TV Show is of 9 seasons and Shortest TV show is of 1 season
+* Movies are more popular type of content than TV Shows
+* TV-MA rating is the most for which Movies are made
+* United States is the country with most releases
+* Longest Movie is of 312 mins and Shortest Movie is of 3 mins
+* Longest TV Show is of 9 seasons and Shortest TV show is of 1 season

 ## References and Future Work
 Thank you for coming this far, I hope you enjoyed my analysis on Netflix Titles.